Vegetable Seeds Catalogue

 A prolific capsicum that is popular in Cuba and is gaining popularity ‘elsewhere’.
 A sweet capsicum with a very subtle tang.
 It has a long tapering fruit that is yellowish-green when young, ripening to red, grows to 12+cm long.
 Very popular for frying, stuffing and BBQ’ing or eaten raw in salads.
 20 seeds.

 A large dark green, thick-walled capsicum that ripens and sweetens to red.
 Super crunchy raw for use in salads, with dips or the kids lunch box.
 The large fruit, 12 cm x 9 cm, provide a great option for stuffing and roasting.
 In cooler areas they require a warm, sheltered position.
 Suitable for growing in containers.
-40 seeds
+30 seeds.
+Treated seed (thiram).

-An Italian style capsicum that is early, very productive and suitable for cooler climates.
-A sweet capsicum that is 20 cm long and 5-7 cm wide at the shoulders.
+An Italian style ‘bullhorn’ capsicum that is early, very productive and suitable for cooler climates.
+It is a sweet variety that is 20 cm long and 5-7 cm wide at the shoulders.
 Fruit ripens from green to a dark crimson red.
 Plant in a sheltered spot with full sun to maximise the early yields.
-15 seeds.
+20 seeds.

 An unusual capsicum for its rich chocolate brown colour.
 It is also remarkably early, crops well and tolerates cool nights.
 Smooth, medium-small, tapered capsicums.
 Mild flavour with medium thick flesh that is red under the skin.
 Ripen from green to brown.
 15 seeds.